The Ultimate Plow Pose Guide: Everything You Need to Know About Halasana

 • Hold the pose for a few breaths, then slowly lower your legs back to the ground as you exhale.

-It’s important to keep a few things in mind when practicing this pose yoga.
+It’s important to keep a few things in mind when practising this yoga pose.
 First, be sure to engage your core and keep your lower back pressed against the ground to protect your spine.
 It’s also important to keep your neck relaxed and your shoulders down away from your ears, as this will help to prevent strain on the neck and shoulders.

 This pose can be challenging for beginners, so it’s important to listen to your body and only go as far as you feel comfortable.
 If you are new to the pose, you may want to start with a modified version by using a yoga block or folded blanket under your head for support.